eed3si9n/eed3si9n.com/original/sbt-1.5.0.md

 ### Scala 3 support

 sbt 1.5.0 adds built-in Scala 3 support, contributed by Scala Center.
 Main implementation was done by Adrien Piquerez ([@adpi2][@adpi2]) based on EPFL/LAMP's [sbt-dotty](https://github.com/lampepfl/dotty/tree/master/sbt-dotty).

-After this resolver is added, you can now use Scala 3.0.0-RC2 like any other Scala version.
+You can now use Scala 3.0.0-RC2 like any other Scala version.

 <scala>
 ThisBuild / scalaVersion := "3.0.0-RC2"